chanagershom/posts/Container-support.md

 ## Docker Plugin

 The [Docker plugin](https://github.com/cloudify-cosmo/cloudify-docker-plugin) is a Cloudify plugin that defines a single type: `cloudify.docker.Container`.
-The plugin is compatible with Docker 1.0 (API version 1.12).
+The plugin is compatible with Docker 1.0 (API version 1.12) and relies on the [docker-py](https://github.com/docker/docker-py) library.
 The plugin executes on a computer host that has Docker pre-installed.

 ### Types